 Obviously, there are many options available in floor coverings.
-With hardwood floors currently being so trendy, and other options widely available, why might sellers choose to install new carpet instead?
+With hardwood floors currently being so trendy and other options widely available, why might sellers choose to install new carpet instead?
 Well, there are a number of reasons why carpet could be the better choice in floor covering when selling your home.

+- Cost: carpet is typically much less expensive than hardwood or tile when you factor in the installation and other costs (such as moldings and trim required for hardwood).
 With all of the other costs associated with selling your home, you’ll want to save money where you can, while still getting a beautiful end result.

+- Floor imperfections: if your floor is not completely level or your walls are not perfectly straight, carpet is far better at minimizing the appearance of such imperfections than is hardwood or tile.
 This is not to suggest that you hide such conditions from your potential buyers (your real estate agent will give you the best advice on this) but you want to show buyers that the issue is minor and can be lived with if they don’t plan to do repairs right away.

-So, you will be looking for a carpet that has a lower price tag, but that still looks full and appealing.
+Unless your home is a very high-end home, you will likely not wish to put the same level of investment into the carpet as you would if you planned to live on it yourself for the next 15 to 20 years.
+So, you will be looking for a carpet that has a lower price tag but that still looks full and appealing.
 One great option for this is to consider a textured saxony, which is an updated version of the traditional cut-pile carpet.
 Textured saxonies are usually fairly generic and inoffensive, and can often provide a look greater in value than their cost.
 Look for a BCF fiber, as this construction tends to provide a fuller, bulkier (and therefore more high-end) look.

-Obviously, color is a very personal choice, and everyone has different tastes.
+Obviously color is a very personal choice, and everyone has different tastes.
 When staging your home, you want to use a color that will appeal to as many people as possible.
-Typically, this means choosing a neutral tone that will work with a variety of decors, so that potential home-buyers will be able to easily blend their belongings into the space.
+Typically, this means choosing a neutral tone that will work with a variety of decors, so that potential homebuyers will be able to easily blend their belongings into the space.